fanhh/Outage-Duration-Prediction/README.md

 The final model's superior performance over the baseline model is a testament to the effective combination of feature selection, modeling strategy, and hyperparameter optimization.
 It showcases a better understanding and capturing of the complexities involved in predicting power outage durations.

+## Fairness Analysis of Power Outage Duration Prediction Model

+### Group Definitions
+- **Group X (Normal Climate Category):** This group consists of data points where the `CLIMATE.CATEGORY` is labeled as 'normal'.
+- **Group Y (Warm and Cold Climate Categories):** This group includes data points where the `CLIMATE.CATEGORY` is either 'warm' or 'cold'.

+### Evaluation Metric
+- **Metric Used:** Root Mean Squared Error (RMSE)
+- RMSE is chosen as it effectively captures the average magnitude of the errors in a prediction, making it suitable for a regression task like ours.

+### Hypotheses
+- **Null Hypothesis (H0):** The model's performance, in terms of RMSE, is similar for both normal climate categories and warm/cold climate categories.
+Any observed differences are due to random chance.
+- **Alternative Hypothesis (H1):** The model's performance is significantly different between the two climate categories, suggesting a disparity in prediction accuracy.

+### Test Statistic and Significance Level
+- **Test Statistic:** Difference in RMSE between Group X and Group Y.
+- **Significance Level:** Typically, a significance level (α) of 0.05 is used.

+### Permutation Test
+- **Procedure:** The permutation test involved shuffling the `CLIMATE.CATEGORY` values and recalculating the RMSE for 1000 permutations.
+- **Observed Difference in RMSE:** 410.79
+- **P-value:** 0.437

+### Conclusion
+- Given the p-value of 0.437, which is greater than our significance level of 0.05, we fail to reject the null hypothesis.
+This suggests that the observed difference in RMSE between normal and warm/cold climate categories could be due to random variation.
+- In other words, there is no strong statistical evidence to conclude that the model's performance is significantly different across these climate categories.
+- It is important to remember that these results do not definitively prove the null hypothesis; rather, they indicate that our current dataset does not provide sufficient evidence to support the alternative hypothesis of model bias between these groups.

+### Visualization